CPU Subsystem Analysis

 • Total util - This shows the CPU utilization for each of the engines.
 This can be helpful to see if all engines are relatively equal in utilization.
 The ESACPUU report will show totals for each 15 minute increment in the day, which is good for trending.

 • Overhd User/Syst - This shows the CPU overhead.
 This can be attributed to user functions or system functions.
 If this is high, there could be issues.
 High User overhead signifies high master processor simulation.
 Check ESAUSP2 for specific user data that correlates to the problem time.
+High Syst overhead (along with low Emulation time) usually means there is a master processor bottle neck or check the syscontrol control settings above and set to 0.

 • CPU Wait Idle - This shows the amount of time the CPU was idle (no work to run).
-If this is high, there might be too many vcpu's assigned to this LPAR.
+If this is high, there might be too many vCPUs assigned to this LPAR.

 • CPU Wait Steal - This shows the amount of time the CPU was waiting to be dispatched - also known as suspended - neither running, in a wait state nor parked.